smartavionics/RawMouse/README.md

 ### Known Issues

-* On Windows, the Wireless Spacemouse that comes with a universal receiver silently fails.
+* On Windows and MacOS, the Wireless Spacemouse that comes with a universal receiver silently fails.
 The same Spacemouse will work if connected by USB cable.

 * Complex models can be slow to move when the preview screen is active but there's not much that can be done about that here.